gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 ### **player**

 When a player has reached a certain point in the story, the option to fight other players unlocks. `/fight player` engages the user with a one-off encounter with a player.
 This has an hour cooldown.
 Whoever wins, gains a succession point.
-PvP takes place in the channel `#pvp-arena`.
+PvP takes place in the channel `#arena`.